 The underlying mechanism driving microglial process activity was expression of a receptor for norepinephrine.
-Using a number of methods, the team locally or globally reduced the activity of neurons and in response, microglia processes begin to move at greater velocities, expand outward, and occupy a larger volume of the brain parenchyma.
+Using a number of methods, the team locally or globally reduced the activity of neurons and in response, microglia processes began to move at greater velocities, expand outward, and occupy a larger volume of the brain parenchyma.

 “They extend their processes, survey the environment around them, and make more prolonged contact with neurons,” says Dr. Wu.
 “What is exciting but not yet known is if this increase in activity and its interaction with neurons allows microglia to make subtle changes to how neurons fire or connect to one another.”

 Another area of potential interest for Dr. Wu and his team is sleep.

 “We know memory consolidation can occur during certain sleep stages, but we do not know whether microglia are involved in that process,” he says.
 The team is hoping to understand whether increased microglial movement and contact with neurons occurs during sleep stages associated with memory consolidation.
 They are also interested in how this finding relates to diseases and other treatments for disease.